LeticiaHu/AI_Agent_Forecast/README.md

 This project presents a machine learning solution for **retail demand forecasting** using historical sales data.
 Accurate forecasting is crucial in retail to maintain optimal inventory levels, reduce operational costs, and improve customer satisfaction.
 Poor forecasts can result in stockouts, overstocking, lost revenue, and logistical inefficiencies.

-You will develop regression-based models to predict store-level sales, leveraging both **Linear Regression** and **RGBoost**.
+This project will use regression-based models to predict store-level sales, leveraging both **Linear Regression** and **RGBoost**.
 The project emphasizes both technical implementation and practical business application.

 ### 🔍 Key Objectives